yyyyyyyan7/DISPS/README.md

 Conventional publish/subscribe (pub/sub) systems predominantly rely on keyword or syntactic matching, which often leads to imprecise content delivery, limited semantic understanding, and inability to adapt to topic drift over time.
 These limitations pose significant challenges in scenarios such as social media monitoring, news aggregation, and intelligent notification services, where semantics and evolving user interests are critical.

-To overcome these challenges, DISPS introduces a **dual-index architecture** that models evolving semantic topics via dynamically maintained pivots and incorporates robust distance metrics to ensure accurate clustering and subscription matching.
+To overcome these challenges, DISPS introduces a **dual-index architecture** that models evolving semantic topics via dynamically maintained pivots and incorporates robust distance function to ensure accurate clustering and subscription matching.

 **Key components:**